 Campsite 43 on Stillwater Reservoir

 During winter months, snowmobiling is the most popular recreational pursuit in this wild forest.
 Corridor trails provide a connection between Brantingham and areas to the south with Stillwater, and points north.
 Numerous motor vehicle roads, such as the McCarthy Road, Basket Factory Road and Smith Road offer access into the interior of the wild forest.
-Designated campsites along these roads are commonly used during the big-game season by hunters and by others during other times of the year.
+You'll find designated campsites along these roads.
 Look below for a map that shows some of the roadside campsites.
 These primitive campsites are free and first come, first serve (there are no reservations).

 The short scenic 0.3 mile Sunday Creek Trail and an access trail that leads into the "trail-less" remote Pepperbox Wilderness are located at the Moshier Falls trailhead.
 Taking Stillwater Road will also take you to the McCarthy Road Trailhead for Sunday Lake.
 Many drive to the lake (4x4 needed for final section), try parking along McCarthy Road and take the short hike of just under a half mile to Sunday Lake.
 What about a one mile hike to remote Halfmoon Lake?

 A trailhead near the end of Smith Road has trails that lead 0.8 miles to Bills Pond or the Panther Pond Trail that can take you one mile to Panther Pond and a lean to.
 There are no signs for the Bills Pond Trail.
 The Panther Pond Trail continues another 3.7 miles to the Independence River and Beach Millpond Trail.
 By heading east on the Panther Pond Trail, you can create a nice 7.3 mile loop hike utilizing snowmobile trails.